Louis Lehmann/ TORQ. BUILD JOURNAL

 Externalizing the picture

-The blueprint is what surprised me most.
-It's not a real engineering drawing — it's a render that looks like one.
-Dimensions are internally consistent.
-A manufacturer could use it as a starting point for actual CAD, even though no real CAD exists yet.
+The blueprint is the one to be honest about: it's not a real engineering drawing, it's a render that looks like one.
+The dimensions are internally consistent enough to brief a manufacturer — but no real CAD exists yet.

 Exploded view render of the TORQ device